Takeaways

 1. Parking attendant

-Before the advent of electronic vehicle access systems, many properties depended on parking attendants.
+Before the advent of electronic access control, many properties depended on parking attendants.
 These workers would manually verify residents’ and visitors’ identities.

-However, as a property manager, you must ensure that staff goes where they’re needed most.
+However, as a property manager, you must ensure that staff goes where needed most.

 By investing in a tech-based vehicle access gate, you can reassign staff members.
 So, those who would be doing nothing but mechanically checking in visitors take on tasks that provide more individualized service with a personal touch.
 And you’ll make sure nobody gets that dreaded graveyard shift, either.